E-Poster Design & Submission Guide

 - Document size is limited to 15MB per file.

-- We recommend that your e-poster is A4 size and horizontal (landscape) orientation.
+- We recommend that your e-poster is horizontal (landscape) orientation.

 Sans serif fonts such as Arial or Helvetica are commonly used for the title and headings.
 Fonts such as Times or Calibri are commonly used for the text.
 Use easy to read professional fonts and select no more than two or three different, yet complimentary fonts.